How can your association’s small staff address members and regulatory demands for data security?

 MFA is often used for accounts that house sensitive information, such as online bank accounts or medical benefit portals.
 It’s a secondary method of security (after username/password) on a software administrator login page.

-Why multi-factor authentication is important for associations
+Why is multi-factor authentication important for associations?

-How your association can implement MFA
+How can your association implement MFA?

 YourMembership makes multi-factor authentication easy

-Adding this extra layer of security goes a long way toward addressing member concerns about data security while moving toward compliance with data privacy and security regulations.
+YourMembership AMS has built-in MFA functionality, so you don’t need an IT team to set it up.
+System administrators use MFA for a more secure login process and to reduce the risk of a data breach.
+Using this extra layer of security goes a long way toward addressing member concerns about data security while moving toward compliance with data privacy and security regulations.

 Protecting your member data with password best practices and controlled access

 In addition to providing built-in MFA functionality, YourMembership follows password best practices such as using password standards that require uppercase, lowercase, number, symbol, and no match to the previous password.
 It even prompts your administrators to reset their password every 90 days for added safety.